SPIP

 • the transparency of part of the image,

-• the luminosity of part of the image,
+• the luminosity of part of the image.

 - Image dimensions

-If the original image is bigger than the mask file, then the original will be resized and cropped to the mask size, the transparency and luminosity information provided by the mask will then be applied.
+If the original image is bigger than the mask file, then the original will be resized and cropped to the mask size, and the transparency and luminosity information provided by the mask will then be applied.
 This is very useful to create navigation thumbnails.

-This is our original image:
+Suppose this is our original image:

 - Transparency mask

 The transparency data provided by the mask are directly applied to the original image.
-A transparent pixel in the mask will make the corresponding pixel in the original image transparent, with the same transparency level. (if the original image is already transparent, the data is merged)
+A transparent pixel in the mask will make the corresponding pixel in the original image transparent, with the same transparency level (if the original image is already transparent, the data is merged).

 If we have the mask named «cutout1.png»: